 Assuming that it is not contested, the first element of divorce costs is the court fees.
-There is a court fee of (currently) £340 to issue the divorce petition which has to be paid to the court.
-Similarly, there is a court fee of £45 payable to obtain the decree absolute and (normally) there is an affidavit which needs to be sworn during the proceedings which costs approximately £7.50 in most cases.
-This means that the total disbursements - ie sums payable to third parties - are therefore in the region of £390.
+There is a court fee of (currently) £550 to issue the divorce petition which has to be paid to the court.
+This fee includes obtaining the decree absolute for which a separate fee used to be payable.
+This fee therefore needs to be paid in all cases (unless one happens to be 'fees exempt' which may be the case for a petitioner on benefits or on a low income.

 It should perhaps be mentioned that these figures are not cast in stone.
 For instance, sometimes the Respondent (ie the person who receives the divorce petition as opposed to the person who issues it - called "the Petitioner") fails to respond to the petition and so it may be necessary to arrange personal service by means of a bailiff or some other course may need to be adopted.
-Steps like these incur additional court fees (and possibly legal costs) but in the majority of cases the "disbursements" amount to £350 or so.
+Steps like these incur additional court fees (and possibly legal costs) but in the majority of cases the "disbursements" are the £550 court fee to issue the petition.

 There is no especial reason why these divorce charges cannot be shared equally between the Petitioner and the Respondent (because the Respondent usually incurs no significant separate legal expense in obtaining the divorce) and this can often be agreed.
 Such an agreement sometimes takes the form of, "All right, I will not defend if you agree not to ask for the costs from me", and that may well be acceptable but in fact the costs can be split in whatever proportion the parties wish to agree upon.
 Sometimes the Respondent will be a non-working wife and the Petitioner will agree to bear the costs and at other times the divorce is "amicable" and the Petitioner and Respondent bear the divorce costs equally.
 (At other times the Petitioner wants the full pound of flesh and demands all the divorce costs.
 This is understandable but also often counter productive unless there are good reasons for it on other grounds).